ericskim/redax/readme.md

 ### TODOs

-- Examples
-  - lunar lander
-  - Pair of dubins vehicles
 - Make symbolic backend a class attribute.
+  - How to deal with different imports
+  - Generic predicate manipulation wrapper around py-aiger and dd.
+- Variable = name + types
 - Make the dependencies on the bdd manager more explicit.
 Reordering with python's quasi-pass-by-value semantics and multiple managers is hard to deal with.
 - Helper classes for different input-output overapproximation procedures
   - Lipschitz